Posts

 Image

 Technically speaking, this is really more of an independent, unstructured, investigation of a particular Lay Dominican Fraternity, where you can attend meetings as a guest with no particular commitment ... so of a "try it before you buy it" approach to see if you and the fraternity members are even remotely compatible.
 Given some of the conflict within the American Church today ... this might not be a given.
 As might be expected, there can be strong personalities and intense beliefs about how to approach the faith within the fraternities that can reflect the same divisions that are seen in the Church at large.
-However, there are also some additional questions to contemplate to see if you might be a fit for the Dominical Family in general.
+However, there are also some additional questions to contemplate to see if you might be a fit for the Dominican Family in general.
 Each of the Major Orders that have tertiaries (third orders) share their specific charisms (gifts) with their lay members, so in addition to a general desire for a deeper spiritual devotion to the faith, there are elemen...